Government websites provide information on stimulus check

 ANSWER: Hmmm.
 As a married couple and filing income taxes jointly, you should have received $2,400 in that first round of stimulus checks and $1,200 for the most recent payment if you are eligible under the guidelines (having an individual yearly income of less than $75,000 or $150,000 jointly).
 If you think something is amiss, talk with the person who helps you file your taxes if you have someone, or review the information at irs.gov and contact the IRS at their Portland office at 1-800- 829-1040.

-For any readers who don’t receive their stimulus check by the end of January, check the status of your payment on the IRS Get My Payment tool (https://www.irs.gov/coronavirus/get-my-payment).
+For any readers who don’t receive their stimulus check by the end of January, check the status of your payment on the IRS Get My Payment tool.
 Here you will see information regarding whether your payment was sent via direct deposit or by mail, and more.

 If you think you didn’t get the money that is coming to you, you might have to claim it as a Recovery Rebate Credit on your 2020 tax return.